ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 What to do when the number of unique keys for aggregation exceeds the limit: 'throw', 'break', or 'any'.
 By default, throw.
 Using the 'any' value lets you run an approximation of GROUP BY.
 The quality of this approximation depends on the statistical nature of the data.

+## max_bytes_before_external_group_by {#settings-max_bytes_before_external_group_by}

+Sets the maximum volume or RAM (in bytes) that can be used by [GROUP BY](../../query_language/select.md#select-group-by-clause) operation.
+If memory consumption is bigger than the value of this setting, ClickHouse dumps operation data to the storage disk and continues query processing.

+Possible values:

+- Positive integer.
+- 0 — Control of the RAM consumption is disabled.

+Default value: 0.

 ## max_rows_to_sort